 Here are some examples of helicopter parenting in different stages of a child’s life.

-In elementary school, this parent goes to great lengths to get their kid into a certain school or a certain teacher.
-They not only supervise, but also help their kid complete their school work or projects.
+In elementary school, a helicopter mom may go to great lengths to get her child into a certain school or a certain teacher.
+She not only supervises, but also helps her kid complete their school work or projects.

-A helicopter parent selects their child’s friends and activities for them.
+In middle school, a helicopter parent selects their child’s best friend and activities for them.
 Their kids’ preferences are usually not taken into account because they believe they know what’s the best for their children.

 In high school, the parent might take on the responsibility of researching and selecting the universities for their child to apply to.
 They watch over their kid’s shoulder when the kid applies to colleges.
 They may even call the admission office for an explanation if their child has not gotten into their dream school.